Call Us 817-632-6458Email Us

 Every warehouse construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Building layout around dock modules, clear heights, and trailer stacking.
+• Building layout around dock modules, clear heights, and trailer stacking for south Arlington freight-corridor sites.

-• Truck-court and circulation planning that supports safe maneuvering.
+• Truck-court and circulation planning that supports safe maneuvering on I-20 and SH 360 frontage parcels.

-• Concrete slab design coordination for racking and floor flatness goals.
+• Concrete slab design coordination for racking and floor flatness goals on Blackland Prairie clay subgrade.

-• Office, dispatch, and support-area integration into warehouse shells.
+• Office, dispatch, and support-area integration into warehouse shells sized for Arlington's workforce base.

-• Early procurement for wall, roof, steel, and dock equipment packages.
+• Early procurement for wall, roof, steel, and dock equipment packages in the high-volume DFW procurement market.

-• Yard, paving, and drainage planning for heavy truck use.
+• Yard, paving, and drainage planning for heavy truck use through DFW summer heat and spring storm cycles.

 Delivery Process

-1. Operational discovery that confirms dock count, loading profile, and future flexibility.
+1. Operational discovery that confirms dock count, loading profile, future flexibility, and I-20/SH 360 access strategy.

-2. Preconstruction alignment on shell geometry, utilities, and circulation ratios.
+2. Preconstruction alignment on shell geometry, Blackland clay slab engineering, utilities, and circulation ratios.

-3. Procurement of structural, envelope, and dock packages before field acceleration.
+3. Procurement of structural, envelope, and dock packages before field acceleration in the competitive DFW materials market.

-4. Execution of shell, site, and support-space work under one integrated schedule.
+4. Execution of shell, site, and support-space work under one integrated schedule with weekly look-ahead discipline.

-5. Readiness review for occupancy, racking, and operational fit-out.
+5. Readiness review for occupancy, racking, and operational fit-out tied to owner logistics startup.

 Where This Service Fits Best